RicoValdezio/AffixGen/README.md

 # Affix Generator
 This mod includes two new equipment that increase the chance of gaining an elite affect.
+By Default:
   The basic version, Pale Orb, increases the chance by 1% per use.
   The lunar version, Soul of a Tempest, increases the chance by 10% per use, but also increases damage taken from elites by 10%.
   The lunar debuff can be reduced by killing elites as an elite.
   (This is probably overtuned right now, so comments are appreciated.)

 Changelog
 ------------
+1.1.0 - Added Configuration
 1.0.1 - Refactored to prevent infinte loop with LightningOrb 1.0.0 - Initial Upload